-I will endeavor to find a solution but as usual I am always open to criticism and to learning myself.
+I will endeavor to find a solution but as usual I am always open to suggestions and the thoughts of visitors.

-I would ask the cat’s owner some more questions, to be honest, such as:
+Perhaps some further information is needed and therefore it would be useful to ask the cat’s owner some more questions such as:

-On the basis that this cat is obsessed with food as you say and has less interest in playing what might be the problem?
+On the basis that this cat is genuinely obsessed with food, as you say, and has less interest in playing what might be the problem?

 Firstly, I cannot immediately see a connection between a change in the weather and an obsession with food….so for the time being I will ignore that.